GeorgiaEMSAcademy.com For EMS Agencies or Fire Departments

 Is GeorgiaEMSAcademy.com legitimate?
 Click here to go back to FAQ

 The State Office of EMS & Trauma approved the GeorgiaEMSAcademy.com curriculum up to 40 hours.
 In order to meet the requirements set forth by the State Office of EMS & Trauma, GeorgiaEMSAcademy.com must have on staff a Medical Director.
 The Medical Director for GeorgiaEMSAcademy.com is Dr. Stephen Holbrook, MD.
-Each course was submitted to the Georgia Firefighter Training & Standards Council and Certified Firefighters (Firefighters and Airport Firefighters) can apply the 12 hours of non medical content to their annual recertification requirements as well as any of the medical courses can be applied to the 6 hour medical training requirement.
+Each course was submitted to the Georgia Firefighter Training & Standards Council and Certified Firefighters (Firefighters and Airport Firefighters) and the hours were approved hour for hour.

 Does this meet the 40-hour continuing education requirement for re-licensure?
 Click here to go back to FAQ